Tarpon Fishing - Lodges, Destinations & Guided Trips

 Fishing for Tarpon

-Tarpon are strong visual feeders and respond well to both fly and conventional presentations.
-They’re one of the crown jewels of saltwater fly fishing, prized for their explosive takes and aerial fights.
-Sight-casting with streamers or baitfish flies is common in clear water, while in deeper or off-color zones, anglers often throw jigs, plugs, or live bait.
-Juvenile tarpon in backwaters are a favorite on lighter tackle, while migratory giants test gear and skill to the limit.
+Tarpon respond well to both fly and conventional presentations.
+They are one of the crown jewels of saltwater fly fishing, prized for explosive takes and aerial fights.
+Sight-casting with streamers or baitfish flies is the standard approach in clear water, while in deeper or off-color zones anglers throw jigs, plugs, or live bait.
+Juvenile tarpon in backwaters are a favorite on lighter tackle; migratory giants test gear and angler to the limit.

 Where to Find Tarpon

-Bahamas – Juveniles in creeks and protected flats
+Bahamas – Juveniles in creeks and seasonal adult runs

 Yucatán Peninsula – Seasonal migrations and juvenile lagoons

-From Campeche to Punta Allen, the Yucatán delivers consistent tarpon action.
-Spring and summer migrations bring larger fish to deeper cuts, while baby tarpon cruise inshore lagoons nearly year-round.
+From Campeche to Punta Allen, the Yucatán delivers consistent tarpon action across flats fishing and backcountry programs.
+Spring and summer migrations bring larger fish to deeper cuts, while juvenile tarpon cruise inshore lagoons nearly year-round.

 Colombia – Jungle rivers and estuary tarpon

 Northern Colombia offers remote tarpon fishing in estuarine and riverine systems.
-These fish are strong, unpressured, and often feed aggressively on tide changes.
+Fish here are strong, lightly pressured, and often feed aggressively on tide changes.

 Gabon – Africa’s surf-running giants